LOOKING FOR ASSISTANCE

 Do I need a business license?

 Yes.
-A business license is required by the HSD/MAD for each of the counties and/or cities your agency has an office in.
-Failure to maintain your business license(s) will result in termination of your Medicaid billing number.
+New Mexico Medicaid Providers are required to obtain a business license for each of the counties/cities you provide services in.
+The license must be submitted annually to the YES.NM portal.
+Failure to maintain and submit your business license(s) will result in the termination of your Medicaid number.

 Do I need a Federal Employee Identification Number?